What is Nonlinearity?

 Linearity vs. Nonlinearity

 A linear relationship is a scenario where there is a correlation between an independent and a dependent variable, contrary to a nonlinear association.
 A linear relationship can also be expressed in a mathematical formula, just like a nonlinear relationship.
-It then follows that a linear relationship is where there is a direct correlation between a variable and a constant.
+It then follows that a linear relationship is a direct correlation between a variable and a constant.

 Imposing change on an independent variable produces a proportional change in the dependent variable.
 Statistically, a linear equation is one that satisfies the equation: